 Biomass energy has been used in various forms long before people really spoke about energy efficiency and renewable energy sources.

 This would not have been the case if this form of energy did not have its advantages.
-Availability of biomass fuels has always been a major reason for their use, but there are many more besides.
+The availability of biomass fuels has always been a major reason for their use, but there are many more besides.

-As the march continues towards finding alternatives to fossil fuels, biomass energy has gained prominence as a frontrunner as a good replacement.
+As the march continues toward finding alternatives to fossil fuels, biomass energy has gained prominence as a frontrunner and a good replacement.

 These are the reasons why.

 1. Biomass Is Renewable

 Is biomass renewable?
 Renewable energy sources are those that can be replenished after use.

 As a lot of biomass fuels – such as wood and plant life – can be regrown, it is a truly renewable source.
 Some biomass sources are waste materials from crops like sugar, corn, oats, and other food crops.